kujunda-seda/template-love-game/README.md

 You can also use a separate debugging plugin for VSCode [Local Lua Debugger](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode) if you need.

 ## Distribution
-1. Before you can configure XCode, you'll need an Apple Developer account at [developer.apple.com](https://developer.apple.com/account) and a new [bundle identifier](https://developer.apple.com/account/resources/identifiers/list) for the app.
+1. Before you can configure Xcode, you'll need an Apple Developer account at [developer.apple.com](https://developer.apple.com/account) and a new [bundle identifier](https://developer.apple.com/account/resources/identifiers/list) for the app.
+Detailed instructions are subject to change:
+    - After you log in to **Identifiers** page, hit `+`
+    - Choose **App IDs** > Continue > **App**
+    - Enter free form **Description**, choose **Bundle ID > Explicit**, enter ID in format `com.yourcompany.yourgame`
+    - (You can change **Capabilities** later)
+    - Continue > Register

-2. Open `love.xcodeproj` in XCode.
+3. In `build/platform/xcode` folder open `love.xcodeproj` in Xcode.
-3. With your project selected in sidebar, choose `love-ios` from Targets > Signing & Capabilities and select:
+4. With your project selected in sidebar, choose `love-ios` from Targets > Signing & Capabilities and select:

 - \+ Automatically manage signing
 - Team (if you log in with your developer account, you will see it in drop down)
-- Bundle identifier (copy it from https://developer.apple.com/account/resources/identifiers/list)
+- Bundle identifier: copy the one you created from https://developer.apple.com/account/resources/identifiers/list

+5. Select run target: **Product** > **Scheme** > love-ios via menu or in the toolbar and choose any iPhone as a target.
+6. You will need to add missing purpose strings for distribution to TestFlight/App Store.
+Go to your target `love-ios` > Info (or Supporting Files > love-ios) right-click `Add Row` and add two rows with values `App requires usage for functioning` (you can change it later to appropriate reason):
+    - Privacy - Camera Usage Description
+    - Privacy - Bluetooth Always Usage Description
+    - App Uses Non-Exempt Encryption: NO

 There are 2 options to test the game:
 #### Option 1.
 Airdrop - quick for local testing